 Water and Na balance are closely interdependent.
-Total body water (TBW) is about 60% of body weight (ranging from about 50% in obese people to 70% in lean people).
+Total body water (TBW) is about 60% of body weight in men (ranging from about 50% in obese people to 70% in lean people) and about 50% in women.
 Almost two thirds of TBW is in the intracellular compartment (intracellular fluid, or ICF); the other one third is extracellular (extracellular fluid, or ECF).
-Normally, about 25% of the ECF is in the intravascular compartment; the other 75% is interstitial fluid (see Fig. 1: Fluid Metabolism: Fluid compartments in an average 70-kg man.).
+Normally, about 25% of the ECF is in the intravascular compartment; the other 75% is interstitial fluid (Fig. 1: Fluid compartments in an average 70-kg man.).

 The major intracellular cation is K. The major extracellular cation is Na.
 Concentrations of intracellular and extracellular cations are as follows:

 The concentration of combined solutes in water is osmolarity (amount of solute per L of solution), which, in body fluids, is similar to osmolality (amount of solute per kg of solution).
 Plasma osmolality can be measured in the laboratory or estimated according to the formula

 Plasma osmolality (mOsm/kg) =